Skip to content

 Which is better, Pooch & Mutt Senior Chicken or Chudleys Senior Chicken?

 Pooch & Mutt edges ahead with a higher overall score (77 vs 70) and superior ingredient quality, making it the better pick for senior dogs needing clean nutrition.
 Chudleys suits owners of larger breeds on a budget — its 14kg bag works out cheaper per kg and the taurine and L-carnitine additions benefit cardiac health in less active dogs.
-Pooch & Mutt Senior Chicken scores 77.0/100 overall while Chudleys Senior Chicken scores 70.0/100.
+Pooch & Mutt Senior Chicken scores 84.0/100 overall while Chudleys Senior Chicken scores 70.0/100.
 Pooch & Mutt Senior Chicken comes out ahead, scoring higher on effectiveness (0 vs 0).
-Pooch & Mutt Senior Chicken is best suited for Senior dogs aged 8+ years of medium to large breeds and Older dogs with sensitive stomachs or grain intolerances.
+Pooch & Mutt Senior Chicken is best suited for Medium to large senior dogs that can handle larger kibble and Senior dogs needing joint support from Glucosamine and Salmon Oil.
 Chudleys Senior Chicken is better for Senior dogs aged 7+ on reduced activity levels and Larger working breeds transitioning to retirement (spaniels, labradors, collies).

 Is Pooch & Mutt Senior Chicken worth the price compared to Chudleys Senior Chicken?

-Pooch & Mutt Senior Chicken costs £7.20 while Chudleys Senior Chicken is £33.09.
-For value, Pooch & Mutt Senior Chicken scores 68.0/100 vs Chudleys Senior Chicken's 72.0/100.
-Chudleys Senior Chicken delivers better value relative to its quality.
+Pooch & Mutt Senior Chicken costs £7.20 while Chudleys Senior Chicken is £44.23.
+For value, Pooch & Mutt Senior Chicken scores 78.0/100 vs Chudleys Senior Chicken's 72.0/100.
+Pooch & Mutt Senior Chicken delivers better value relative to its quality.

 Which has fewer side effects?